-On behalf of the Board of Directors, I would like to take this opportunity to recognize and thank all who have contributed towards making National Insurance what it is today.
-I wish to specially recognize our outstanding management team and staff for their commitment, hard work and dedication.
+On behalf of the Board of Directors, I would like to take this opportunity to specially recognize our outstanding management team and staff for their commitment, hard work and dedication.
 I would like also to express our gratitude to our valued customers, agents and brokers for their continued support and contribution to our success.